 The Project's traffic analysis study area is generally bounded by 1st Street to the north, Soto Street to the east, Olympic Boulevard to the south, and Central Avenue to the west.
 A traffic analysis study area generally comprises those intersections with the greatest potential to experience significant traffic impacts due to the project, as defined by the City of Los Angeles.
 The Project's study area was established in consultation with LADOT, based on the above criteria, as well as peak hour Project trip generation, the anticipated distribution of Project traffic, and the existing intersections/corridor operations.
-It contains those 21 intersections with a reasonable potential to experience significant traffic impacts of the project alternatives, including Alternative 4.
+It contains those 21 intersections with a reasonable potential to experience significant traffic impacts due to the Project.
+The same study area was used to evaluate the traffic impacts of the project alternatives, including Alternative 4.

-New traffic counts for 17 of the 20 study intersections were conducted in the 2013-2015 time frame which is within the two-year window that LADOT considers acceptable.
-New intersection turning movement counts were collected at 17 of the 20 study intersections in 2013, 2014, and 2015.
-Based on discussions with LADOT staff, however, the collection of new traffic counts beyond the 2013-15 data already collected was not recommended, as new traffic counts would not reflect typical traffic patterns within the Study Area, since recent demolition of the 6th Street Viaduct and the resulting closure of 6th Street between Mateo Street and US-101 has shifted traffic to detour routes, specifically 4th Street and 7th Street.
+Due to the recent demolition of the 6th Street Viaduct and the resulting closure of 6th Street between Mateo Street and US-101, traffic has shifted to detour routes, specifically 4th Street and 7th Street.
 Based on discussions with LADOT staff, the collection of new traffic counts was not recommended, as new traffic counts would not reflect typical traffic patterns within the study area.
 Therefore, historical traffic count data from 2008 to 2015 were utilized, and an ambient growth rate of 1 percent per year was applied to the traffic counts to reflect regional growth and development between the year of the traffic count and 2016.
-The traffic counts conducted as part of this analysis (17 locations) or collected from City files (3 locations) were increased by a growth rate of between 1% and 8% to reflect 2016 conditions, and the calculated 2016 conditions were again expanded by 4% more to reflect year 2020 conditions.
 Although the turning movement counts were conducted during different days and months of the year, a review of the data and existing conditions indicated that the traffic volumes were consistent.
 Thus, for the purposes of this analysis, the Existing Conditions traffic volumes represent conditions as of the issuance of the Project's MOU.
 Local schools were in session when the traffic counts were conducted.